Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 {: .solution}

-As our data is in FASTQ format we are going to use the `--fastq` flag to specify the file, we are also going to use `--outdir` to specify an output directory and finally we're going to use `--threads` to run the program on more than one thread to speed it up.
+As our data is in FASTQ format we are going to use the `--fastq` flag to specify the file, we are also going to use `--outdir` to specify an output directory, we're also going to use the flag `--loglength` to produce the plots with a log scale and finally we're going to use `--threads` to run the program on more than one thread to speed it up.

 For the `--fastq` flag: The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq`, so we are going to use the absolute path in the NanoPlot command.